jnessier/Session/README.md

 ]);
 ```

-#### Dot notation
+**Please note**
-Both helper classes have [adbario/php-dot-notation](https://github.com/adbario/php-dot-notation) implemented and support
+Both helpers have [adbario/php-dot-notation](https://github.com/adbario/php-dot-notation) implemented and support the
- a few data access features with dot notation in a light and fast way.
+ data access with dot notation.
+Take a look into the readme of the library to learn more about the usage and the dot

-Please take a look into the readme of the library to learn more about the usage.
+  notation.

 ## Contributors
 * Jonathan Nessier, [Neoflow](https://www.neoflow.ch)